lhcb/impactkit-proceedings/contrib-03-AnalysisWithPython/Readme.md

 ## Loading data

-Using root_pandas library, we can load a ROOT file in a few simple steps :
+Using the root_pandas library, we can load a ROOT file in a few simple steps :
 - choose the file you want and store the path as string : `myfile = "path/to/file.root"`
 - then select the branches you want by creating a list with the names of the variables you want.
-The use of of the wildcard **\*** is also supported.
+The use of of the wildcard `*` is also supported.
 For instance you can select `mybranches = ["B0_M","*_PT"]` to load the B0 mass and the transverse momentum of each particle of your entry.
 - As the file will be loaded in the memory, you should limit to a certain number of entries and set, for instance, `n_events = 10000`.
 - Finally, select the name of your tuple as `tuple_name = 'someDir/myTree`

-Then, you will be allowed to store you tree as a pandas dataframe using :
+Then, you will be allowed to store your tree as a pandas dataframe using :
 ```python
    import root_pandas
    df = root_pandas.read_root(myfile, columns=mybranches, stop = n_events, key= tuple_name)